-California Could Need 55GW of Long-Duration Storage to Meet 2045 Carbon-Free Grid Goal
+California Could Need 55GW of Long-Duration Storage to Meet Its 2045 Carbon-Free Grid Goal

 Different model, different outcome

-California's grid regulator, the California Public Utilities Commission, conducts a long term planning process using the Resolve model, which is geared toward investment planning for highly renewable systems.
+California's grid regulator, the California Public Utilities Commission, conducts a long-term planning process using the Resolve model, which is geared toward investment planning for highly renewable systems.
 But that model does not simulate an entire calendar year; instead, it uses a "smart sampling" of 37 independent days to create an aggregate account of potential wind, solar, hydro and load conditions.

-That framework, though, does not track the kind of back-to-back extreme conditions that may constrain the grid, like a prolonged heatwave, or days on end of low solar production.
+That framework, though, does not track the kind of back-to-back extreme conditions that may constrain the grid, such as a prolonged heatwave or days on end of low solar production.

 "Finding these representative days and averaging them out, you miss some of the outlier events that really drive what investment is needed," Noh said.

 To address that, the study uses the GridPath model, which allows sequential modeling of each hour of each year.
 Doing so captures energy time-shifting dynamics over longer periods of time, the authors note.
 That approach is more computationally intensive, so CESA only modeled the needed additions for 2030 and 2045.
-The analysis did not include local transmission constraints, Noh noted.
+The analysis did not include local transmission constraints, Noh said.

-The CESA study also dug into a spectrum of long duration technologies to create generalizable cost assumptions for five-hour, 10-hour and 100-hour storage devices.
-Energy storage cost assumptions are another topic of frequent debate: choose unflattering assumptions, and a model will minimize the role for storage.
-But long-duration technology has little public record to go on in terms of cost structure.
+The CESA study also dug into a spectrum of long-duration technologies to create generalizable cost assumptions for five-hour, 10-hour and 100-hour storage devices.
+Energy storage cost assumptions are another topic of frequent debate: Choose unflattering assumptions and a model will minimize the role for storage.
+But long-duration technology has almost no public record to go on in terms of cost structure.

 With the full-year, hour-by-hour model and the more detailed technology profiles, the modelers applied the parameters of California's transition to carbon-free energy to see what portfolio made sense.